lithium3812/airbnb_seattle/README.md

 # Airbnb Seattle Price prediction
 Price prediction of Airbnb listings in Seattle.

+My analysis is demonstrated in the jupyter notebook airbnb_seattle.ipynb.

 ## dataset
 The dataset can be found at [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 There are 3 files of listings data in this repository.